-The Ice911 dream team is back from the American Geophysical Union (AGU) Fall Meeting in Washington, DC and what a time was had (scroll down for the pictures)!
+Our team is back from the American Geophysical Union (AGU) fall meeting in Washington, D.C. and we had a fantastic (and successful) time!
 Of particular interest was the Climate Change Solution section.
 Marking their centennial, AGU dedicated an entire section to climate change solutions, which is where we play a big role, fostering multidisciplinary interactions between the scientific community, like NASA, NCAR and the EPA and the media intrigued by these solutions.

-NOAA also released their Arctic Report Card during this time, which revealed some quite dire concerns around the ice in the Arctic.
-The oldest and thickest ice (the most reflective ice) in the Arctic has declined by 95 percent over the past three decades.
+NOAA also released its Arctic Report Card, which revealed some quite dire concerns around the ice in the Arctic.
+The oldest and thickest ice (the most reflective ice) in the Arctic has declined by 95% over the past three decades.

 During one of the many wonderful presentations, Mike MacCracken Chief Scientist for Climate Change Programs at the Climate Institute, spoke on the Paris Agreement.
 Even with the mitigation and conservation the countries have committed to reaching, we will see a significant rise in global temperatures, by 2.7 - 3.7 degrees Celsius, within 30 - 40 years.
 That means we really need to address other solutions that can reduce this temperature rise, and slow down the effects of climate change, like restoring Arctic ice!

-During the Fall Meeting, Leslie presented on various Polar Restoration Action Group (PRAG) solutions and how Ice911’s solution to restore Arctic ice is the most achievable at mitigating a changing climate.
-You can also view Ice911’s poster on Development of a method for Arctic ice restoration using high-albedo reflective materials for localized surface treatments.
+Our founder Dr. Leslie Field presented on various Polar Restoration Action Group (PRAG) solutions and how our solution to restore Arctic ice is the most achievable at mitigating a changing climate.

-Climformatics provides Ice911 detailed climate modeling, simulation and impact assessment of Ice911 albedo enhancing technology.
-Using the fully coupled Community Earth System Model (CESM) which consists of atmospheric, ocean, land and sea ice components interacting and exchanging water and energy fluxes via coupler, we simulate the effect of Ice911 material by perturbing the sea ice albedo in key Arctic regions and carry out detailed impact assessment of Ice911 technology both regionally, globally, as well as in the near and long term.
+Climformatics provides our team detailed climate modeling, simulation and impact assessment of our albedo enhancing technology.
+Using the fully coupled Community Earth System Model (CESM) which consists of atmospheric, ocean, land and sea ice components interacting and exchanging water and energy fluxes via coupler, we simulate the effect of our material by perturbing the sea ice albedo in key Arctic regions and carry out detailed impact assessment of our technology both regionally, globally, as well as in the near and long term.